goldfeld/vim-seek/README.md

 Seek solves a different problem, and both are powerful tools.
 I use EasyMotion myself and love it—it's great for navigating across lines and around the file.
 But within the line, seek has more speed, for a very important reason: with seek you already know the keys you need to type before you even type `s`.
 Using EasyMotion there's a split second delay for it to generate the targets and another for your brain to process them.
 With seek you just type three quick keystrokes; you already know what to type.

-# Advanced
+## Advanced

 Additional motions are provided as operator-pending only.
 That is, they only work when used after `d`, `c` or `y`, and not by themselves.

 The motion `x` is to seek what `t` is to `f`.
 Standing for 'cut short \[of the target\]', it acts up to the first character typed, but doesn't include it.
 This is in contrast to `s` itself, which does include the first character typed—to keep it consistent with `f` behavior—but not the second character.

-## Jumping motions
+### Leaping motions

-My personal favorites, `r` (remote jump) and `p` (presential jump) act on the next word containing the characters typed.
-They're the equivalent of `iw`, but `r` snipes the target word from a distance, and `p` jumps to the target and stays there.
-So you can use `yrth` to yank the next word containing "th" without leaving your position (in reality vim goes there and jumps back), and that's useful for pasting it to where you are.
-Or you can type `code` to jump to the next word with "de", deleting around it (aw) and leaving you in insert mode.
+My personal favorites, `r` (remote leap) and `p` (presential leap) act on the next word containing the characters typed.
+They're the equivalent of `iw`, but `r` snipes the target word from a distance, and `p` leaps to the target and stays there.
+So you can use `yrth` to yank the next word containing "th" without leaving your position (in reality vim goes there and leaps back), and that's useful for pasting it to where you are.
+Or you can type `code` to leap to the next word with "de", deleting around it (aw) and leaving you in insert mode.

 Whereas `r` and `p` use the inner word text object, the respective `u` and `o` are the equivalent outer word `aw`.

-To enable the jumping mappings you need to add the following to your vimrc: `let g:seek_enable_jumps = 1`.
+To enable the leaping mappings you need to add the following to your vimrc: `let g:seek_enable_jumps = 1`.
 They don't work in diff mode by default, because the mode uses `dp` and `do` for other purposes, but you can override this by also adding `let g:seek_enable_jumps_in_diff = 1` to your vimrc.

 As expected, all these advanced mappings are complemented by their capital letter versions, which operate backwards.

-## Customization
+### Customization

 You can customize any of the keys that seek binds by adding lines such as the following to your vimrc.